deepanshukumarpali/shortify/README.md

 # Shortify
-A FastApi based URL shortner APP with feature customize URL name and random generate URL.
+A FastApia and mongoDB based URL shortener webapp with feature customize URL name and random generate URL.